 - A SAFe Advanced Scrum Master, who also interacts with critical stakeholders in the larger program and enterprise contexts

 A SAFe implementation will be successful if there is someone that takes the lead in this.
-This person will be the SAFe Program Consultant.
+This person will be the SAFe Practice Consultant.
 His or her role is to engage people that are involved and are prepared to work together according to the SAFe principles.

 As a SPC, you are responsible for building the new organisation and leading this change.
 You train teams in the SAFe framework and help colleagues to understand the seven core competencies of SAFe.
 It is your task to get the organisation moving and to steer everyone in the right direction.

-The SAFe Program Consultant is a leader who envisions what is changing and shows the way to remove possible impediments.
+The SAFe Practice Consultant is a leader who envisions what is changing and shows the way to remove possible impediments.
 This can be in the role of a manager or a change agent, but it needs to be someone who can implement specific process changes.
 He or she will have the required organizational credibility to be taken seriously, together with expertise to make fast, intelligent decisions.

 The responsibilities of the SPC within the organisation could be to: